Share This Craft

 Fun & Festive Headbands

-These fun and festive hair accessories will have you in the holiday spirit in no time.
+These merry hair accessories will have you in the holiday spirit in no time.
 They are pretty simple to make—all you need is a headband, hot glue, and whatever embellishments you want.
-Use my examples as inspiration, and have fun creating your own!
+Use our examples as inspiration, and have fun creating your own!

 Supplies & Tools: